bensons/open-o-formation/governance-open-issues.md

 	- Does the transition require Board approval?
 		- Yes, see the bullet above.
 - Limit TSC Chair to Premier Members?
+	- Consensus NOT to limit the TSC Chair to Premier members.
 - Definition of PTLs.
 	- Consensus to delegate this discussion to the TSC

 #### \[Fee Structure\]
-- Service Provider membership discounts.
+- Service Provider membership discounts
+	- Consensus on having the same fee straucture for service providers
-- Number of FTE commitments.
+- Number of FTE commitments
+	- Consensus not to specify FTE commitments in the membership agreement

 #### \[EU-TAB\]
 - The role of the EU-TAB.